 1960 – Ground-breaking for the Hollywood Walk of Fame.
 The initial stars were Joanne Woodward, Olive Borden, Ronald Colman, Louise Fazenda, Preston Foster, Burt Lancaster, Edward Sedgwick, and Ernest Torrence.

-1969 – Pieces of the large Allende meteorite were recovered in Chihuahua, Mexico.
+1969 – The large Allende meteorite pieces were recovered in Chihuahua, Mexico.
 They were estimated to be over 4.6 billion years old.

 1969 – The last issue of the “Saturday Evening Post” was published.
-It was revived in 1971 as a quarterly publication and eventually 6 times a year.
+It was revived in 1971 as a quarterly publication and eventually six times a year.

 1971 – The NASDAQ stock market index opened.

 1975 – # 1 Hit February 8, 1975 – February 14, 1975: Ohio Players – Fire

 1992 – # 1 Hit February 8, 1992 – February 28, 1992: Right Said Fred – I’m Too Sexy